RadicalZephyr/maas/README.md

 # MAAS - Minecraft as a Service

 MAAS is a simple web application to assist you in launching a Minecraft server On-Demand.
-It sets up an [EC2] micro instance with the necessary software to run a Minecraft server and then tells you the server's IP address once it is running.
+It sets up an [EC2] instance with the necessary software to run a Minecraft server, optionally pre-loads it with a saved game that you specify and any of the supported server add-ons and then tells you where to point your Minecraft to connect to it.

 [EC2]: https://aws.amazon.com/ec2